-- 12. The Authority is satisfied on the material before it that: - a) the Application has been validly made and meets the procedural and trading period requirements under sections 11A, 12 and 40 of the Act. - b) the Authority is satisfied that it has, pursuant to section 44 of the Act, considered all of the submissions made to it in relation to the Application. - c) if the Licence were to be granted, liquor would be sold and supplied in a separate liquor sales area at the Premises, and in accordance with the authorisation conferred by a packaged liquor licence, as required by sections 29 and 30 of the Act. - d) section 31 of the Act does not apply to the Application as the Premises is not intended to operate as is contemplated by the section. - 13.
+12. The Authority is satisfied on the material before it that:

+- a) the Application has been validly made and meets the procedural and trading period requirements under sections 11A, 12 and 40 of the Act - b) if the Licence were to be granted, liquor would be sold and supplied in a separate liquor sales area at the Premises, and in accordance with the authorisation conferred by a packaged liquor licence, as required by sections 29 and 30 of the Act - c) section 31 of the Act does not apply to the Application as the Premises is not intended to operate as is contemplated by the section - 13.
 Pursuant to section 48 of the Act, the Authority finds that the CIS submitted with the Application was prepared in accordance with the relevant requirements.